 World Communion Sunday.
 It’s about being the church.
 It’s about taking in, and committing ourselves to, and actually practicing the Jesus quality of love…

 Then he took a loaf of bread, and when he had given thanks, he broke it and gave it to them, saying, “This is my body, which is given for you.
 Do this in remembrance of me.”
-And he did the same with the cup after supper, saying, “This cup that is poured out for … Continue reading surely the presence of the Lord is in this place
+And he did the same with the cup after supper, saying, “This cup … Continue Reading surely the presence of the Lord is in this place

 The steadfast love of the Lord never ceases, his mercies never come to an end; they are new every morning; great is your faithfulness.
 “The Lord is my portion,” says my soul, “therefore I will hope in him.”
-Lamentations:22-24 This morning, at WFPC‘s 9:00 Praise Service, I’ll be playing guitar while the elders serve the … Continue reading Great is Thy Faithfulness
+Lamentations:22-24 This morning, at WFPC‘s 9:00 Praise Service, I’ll be playing guitar … Continue Reading Great is Thy Faithfulness

 If you read this space with any kind of regularity you already know how much I love our church home at First Presbyterian of Brandon.
 We’re a medium-sized church that is convinced we’re a large church and we’ve pretty-much got ourselves fooled.
-Consequently, we enjoy the attendance numbers of congregations more than twice our size … Continue reading this astonishing wine…
+Consequently, we enjoy the attendance numbers of congregations … Continue Reading this astonishing wine…

 The body of Christ has many different parts, just as any other body does.
 Some of us are Jews, and others are Gentiles.
 Some of us are slaves, and others are free.
 But God’s Spirit baptized each of us and made us part of the body of Christ.
-Now we each drink from that same Spirit. … Continue reading Communion, and conversations with Jesus
+Now we each … Continue Reading Communion, and conversations with Jesus